CptNatalie/Stock-Market-Prediction-Project3/README.md

 - [Curry Gardner](https://www.linkedin.com/in/curry-gardner/): An IT professional with expertise in computer science and electrical engineering.
 He was an anchor in our technical endeavors in projects 1 & 2 by collecting/cleaning data and developing charts including the time series predictive stock ticker model.
 - [Michael McPherson](https://www.linkedin.com/in/michael-mcpherson-012475290/): A seasoned entrepreneur with a Bachelor's degree in Economics, bringing strategic approaches to economic challenges.
 He fervently contributed to all projects with an unstoppable can-do attitude.
 His contributions to this project included data collecting/cleaning, web-domain purchasing, and time series predictive stock ticket model development.
-- [Brandon McKimmy](https://www.linkedin.com/in/brandon-mckimmy/): A business information systems specialist with expertise in financial markets and data analytics, spearheading our analytical processing initiatives.
-His contribution to this project was creating the chatbot application through Streamlit.
-He puts his mind to an outcome and doesn't stop until he achieves his goal.
-He joined us on this final project 3 and made our chatbot come to life.

 ## License